 The individual fund rates are generally flat rates that are set based on the fund's specific investment objective.
-Several funds including; the Blue Chip Growth, Equity Income, Growth Stock, and Mid-Cap Growth funds, have an effective tiered individual fund rate in which their base individual flat rate is reduced by about 15% on net assets in excess of \$15 billion.
+Several funds, including the Blue Chip Growth, Equity Income, Growth Stock, and Mid-Cap Growth funds, have an effective tiered individual fund rate in which their base individual flat rate is reduced by about 15% on net assets in excess of \$15 billion.
 The New Income and Value funds have their base individual flat rate reduced by about 15% on net assets in excess of \$20 billion.
 The Capital Appreciation Fund has its base individual flat rate reduced by 10% on net assets in excess of \$27.5 billion.
-The effective fee rates for each of the stock and bond funds on which we earned annual advisory fees of approximately \$6.0 million or greater in 2018, varied from a low of 15 basis points for the U.S Treasury Long-Term fund to a high of 104 basis points for the Emerging Markets Stock and International Discovery funds.
+The effective fee rates for each of the stock and bond funds on which we earned annual advisory fees of approximately \$6.0 million or greater in 2019, varied from a low of 15 basis points for the U.S Treasury Long-Term Fund to a high of 104 basis points for the Emerging Markets Stock and International Discovery funds.

-The fee rate of several of the U.S. mutual funds, including the Index and Summit funds as well as specific funds offered solely to institutional investors, does not include a group fee component but rather an individual fund fee or an all-inclusive fee.
+The fee rate of several of the U.S. mutual funds, including the Index funds as well as specific funds offered solely to institutional investors, does not include a group fee component but rather an individual fund fee or an all-inclusive fee.
 An all-inclusive fee covers both the investment management fee and ordinary operating expenses incurred by the fund and, as a result, our management fee varies with the level of operating expenses a fund incurs.
-Each of the funds in the Spectrum Funds series and in the multiple target date retirement funds series that we offer invests in a diversified portfolio of other U.S. mutual funds and has no separate investment advisory fee; rather, they indirectly bear the expenses of the funds in which they invest.
+The funds in the Spectrum Funds series and in the multiple target date retirement funds series that we offer have no separate investment advisory fee; rather, they indirectly bear the expenses of the funds in which they invest.